Climb Monte Rosa – 4634m

 Please note: This itinerary is a guide only.

-After breakfast we set off for our first training and acclimatisation day.
-We take the Gornegrat railway from Zermatt and head towards the Riffelhorn.
+First training and acclimatisation day.
+We take the Gornegrat railway from Zermatt and head towards the Riffelhorn (2928m).
 We climb the east ridge whilst practicing rope skills, climbing and scrambling techniques.
 This is a great preparation for some of the technical sections on the Dufourspitze later in the week.
 We return to our hotel in Zermatt for the night.

-Waking up early we set off from the Ayas Hut and aim to climb Castor (4228m) and if we have time we will also climb Pollux (4092m) before descending down to Zermatt for a welcome night back in the hotel and a nice warm shower.
+Waking up early we set off from the Ayas Hut and aim to climb Castor (4228m) and if we have time we will also climb Pollux (4092m) before descending down to Zermatt for a welcome night back in the hotel.

-Time to set off for the big one; the main objective of this course.
-The Dufourspitze (4634m).
-We leave our hotel and set off to the Monte Rosa Hut by taking Gornergrat railway and then hiking for approximately 4 hours.
+Time to set off for the main objective of this course: The Dufourspitze (4634m).
+We leave our hotel and set off to the Monte Rosa Hut by taking the Gornergrat railway and then hiking for approximately 4 hours.
 We settle in to the hut and try and get a good night sleep at an altitude of 2795m.

 We set off very early from the Monte Rosa Hut and aim to climb the Dufourspitze before returning back to the same hut for the night.
 It is a long and demanding summit day that will take us up to 10 hours in total from leaving the hut to returning for the night.
 We spend this night in the hut and reflect on the achievements of the day over a delicious meal.

 After a more leisurely breakfast than yesterday, we make our way back down to the Gornergrat railway and descend to our hotel in Zermatt.
-A well deserved afternoon rest before a final meal and celebration together in the evening.
-Overnight in the hotel.
+There is the option to depart this afternoon if needed, otherwise you can enjoy a well deserved afternoon rest before a final meal and celebration together in the evening.
+Overnight in the hotel is included.

 Please note: This itinerary is based on good weather and mountain conditions as well as hut availability.